 1. Flexible capture

-It could provide a more adaptable technique to record sound.
+Compared to the directional type, like the microphone for recording music, it could provide a more adaptable technique to record sound.
 This works well in conference situations when a group of people must congregate around a single microphone, such as in an open workplace or huddle room, or where there are many participants and it is not possible to provide directional microphones for each.

 2. It transfers an authentic voice

 The degree of distortion should be taken into account when deciding between directional and omnidirectional kinds.
 When working with high SPLs in near miking circumstances, directional micS tend to distort more than omnidirectional microphones, which is especially essential.
-Directional and omnidirectional microphones exhibit different levels of distortion when you do a comparison between some specific products.
+Directional and omnidirectional ones exhibit different levels of distortion when you do a comparison between some specific products.
 Use a directional microphone only if necessary, and make sure it has high headroom before clipping and low distortion.

 3. It features a lower frequency response generally